popgengui/easypopr/README.md

 ## Easypop executable issues

 A bug has been detected in the easypop executable affecting simulations in which the spatial migration scheme is selcted as the second migration scheme.
-For a description, see https://github.com/popgengui/easypop-revised/issues/1
+The current executable, with date-tag 20250529, has been revised to disallow using the spatial model for the second migration scheme.
+For users of earlier executables, it is recommended to avoid the spatial model as the second migration scheme.
+For more details, see https://github.com/popgengui/easypop-revised/issues/1